ds2010/pyStoNED/doc/sphinx/examples/DEA/dea_ref.rst

 Example `[.ipynb] <https://colab.research.google.com/github/ds2010/pyStoNED/blob/master/notebooks/notebooks/DEA_changeReferenceSet.ipynb>`_
 ----------------------------------------------------------------------------------------------------------------------------------------------

-In the following code, we calculate the VRS radial model with pyStoNED.
+In the following code, we present how to evaluate the DMUs based on the any reference set:

 .. code:: python